maixnor/intvsguid/Readme.md

 # Welcome

+###TL;DR
+Guids seem to be slightly better in SQLite, but not a considerable chunk as one run even was faster with guids than with ints.

+### How to run

 1. Run on release mode
 2. Grab a coffee, it takes a bit
 3. scroll up a bit to see the results

+### Results

 Here are my results on 3 separate runs:

-TL;DR Guids seem to be slightly better in SQLite, but not a considerable chunk as one run even was faster with guids than with ints.

 BenchmarkDotNet=v0.13.1, OS=garuda
 Intel Core i7-9700K CPU 3.60GHz (Coffee Lake), 1 CPU, 8 logical and 8 physical cores